 "Studental" provide dental services to all students.
-Appointments can be booked on-line at Damira Dental Studios, Oxford | Damira Dental De
+Appointments can be booked on-line at Damira Dental Studios, Oxford | Damira Dental or by telephoning 01865 689997.
+Please note that dental care will be charged at NHS rates, and is proportional to treatment received.